 Due to the heavy reactive charging current generated by the 500 kV / 765 kV bulk power transmission system (approximately 1.70 MVAR per mile), sufficient load and generation must be restored to the affected areas.
-Transmission Owner dispatchers assure that adequate underlying transmission capability is electrically connected at the interconnection point of the 500 kV / 765 kV bulk transmission system to provide adequate fault current (relay protection) and VAR absorption capability when the 500 kV / 765 kV line is energized (overvoltage).
+Transmission Owner operators assure that adequate underlying transmission capability is electrically connected at the interconnection point of the 500 kV / 765 kV bulk transmission system to provide adequate fault current (relay protection) and VAR absorption capability when the 500 kV / 765 kV line is energized (overvoltage).
+See Minimum Source Guidelines in Section 7.1.2.